Kotlin/kotlin-spec/docs/src/md/kotlin.core/expressions.md

 :::

 *When expression* is similar to a [conditional expression][Conditional expression] in that it allows one of several different [control structure bodies][Code blocks] (*cases*) to be evaluated, depending on some boolean conditions.
-The key difference is exactly that a when expressions may include several different conditions with their corresponding control structure bodies.
+The key difference is that a when expressions may include *several* different conditions with their corresponding control structure bodies.
 When expression has two different forms: with bound value and without it.

 **When expression without bound value** (the form where the expression enclosed in parentheses after the `when` keyword is absent) evaluates one of the different CSBs based on its condition from the *when entry*.